Mahmud-CH/usingMultipleFilesCpp/README.txt

 and thats it

-you can make it so that it always compiles to the same .exe file by changing the "${fileDirname}\\${fileBasenameNoExtension}.exe"
+you can make it so that it always compile to the same .exe file by changing the "${fileDirname}\\${fileBasenameNoExtension}.exe"

 to "${workspaceFolder}/insertName.exe"

-you cold not insert a name it would still work it would just compile like this ".exe"
+if you don't insert a name it would still work it would just compile like this ".exe"